New HBF digital member card

 A ‘gap’ is the most common type of out-of-pocket.
-A gap occurs when the total cost of your treatment is greater than the combined amount Medicare and your health fund pays towards that treatment.
-Gaps can occur when you go to hospital in two ways - Medical gap and hospital gap.
+Gaps happen when the total cost of your treatment is more than the combined amount Medicare and your health fund pays towards treatment.
+When you go to hospital, gaps can happen in two ways:

-When you go to a private hospital as a private patient for treatment, your doctor or specialist’s bill is covered between Medicare and your health fund.
-Medicare pays for 75% of the medical practitioner’s bill and your health fund pays the remaining 25%, up to the price listed in the Medicare Benefits Schedule (MBS).
+When you go to a private hospital as a private patient, your doctor and specialist’s bill is covered between Medicare and your health fund.
+Medicare pays for 75% of the bill, and your health fund pays the remaining 25%.
+The amount Medicare and your health fund contributes towards your treatment equals the standard cost of treatment listed in the MBS.

-A hospital gap occurs if the cost of your stay in hospital (e.g. accommodation and theatre fees) is greater than the amount your health fund covers.
-To help members avoid the hospital gap, many health funds have arrangements with hospitals to fully or partially cover costs relating to hospital accommodation.
+A hospital gap happens when the cost of your stay in hospital (e.g. accommodation and theatre fees) is more than the amount your health fund covers.
+To help members avoid hospital gaps, many health funds have arrangements with hospitals to fully or partially cover costs relating to hospital accommodation.

 It’s important to note that even if your health fund has an arrangement with a hospital to cover costs, you will still need to pay any excess or co-payment you’ve agreed to on your policy.